-Submit proof of program accreditation from an accreditation agency recognized by the U.S. Department of Education or the nonprofit Council for Higher Accreditation (CHEA) and American Psychology Association (APA) and the Commission of Accreditation (CoA).
+Submit proof of program accreditation from an accreditation agency recognized by the U.S. Department of Education, such as Commission of Collegiate Nursing Education (CCNE) and Accreditation Commission for Education in Nursing (ACEN).

 Work Plan Chart

 Attach a one-page work plan chart or timetable that summarizes the work plan in your project description, outlining your activities and outcomes.
 See merit review criteria for detailed instructions.